wendychen/react-questions/ans-react-question.md

 ### Answers

 #### Explain why does this color not works
+The selector `.container .shop-list .item` has lower specificity than the selector `.container .shop-list li.item`, so the latter option will be used.

 #### How to fix it to make it work on the 1st list
 A: Instead of using `.container .shop-list .item`, we need to use `.container ol.shop-list .item` to make it work on the 1st list.